LEE1606/Using-deep-learning-for-accurate-lung-cancer-detection/README.md

+🫁 Using Machine Learning for Accurate Lung Cancer Detection

 This project presents a CT-based lung cancer detection system that combines deep learning classification and unsupervised segmentation into a lightweight and explainable diagnostic workflow.
 The system integrates EfficientNetB1 for cancer classification and Fuzzy C-Means (FRFCM) segmentation for tumor region localization, wrapped within an interactive Streamlit dashboard and supported by a SQLite database for case management and result archiving.
 🚀 Key Features